Ayten-Aydinova/SQL_portfolio/Ankit Bansal 100 SQL questions/Medium/33 - Average Order Value.md

 ###  33 - Average Order Value

 Write an SQL query to determine the transaction date with the lowest average order value (AOV) among all dates recorded in the transaction table.
 Display the transaction date, its corresponding AOV, and the difference between the AOV for that date and the highest AOV for any day in the dataset.
-Round the result to 2 decimal places.### Solution Query
+Round the result to 2 decimal places.

 ```sql
 with